 Fratti knows a thing or two about the original Fellini film since he's the one who adapted it for Broadway more than 30 years ago.
 The musical went on to win 13 Tony awards in its first run and later in a revival.

-The story goes back to 1974 when Fratti had the idea to transform Fellini's 1963 iconic film, "8 ½" into a stage production.
-He did so in Italian under the title, "Six Passionate Women," and then collaborated with fellow writer/composer, Maury Yeston to make an English version suited for Broadway.
+The story goes back to 1974 when Fratti had the idea to transform Fellini's 1963 film, "8 ½," into a stage production.
+He did so in Italian under the title "Six Passionate Women" and then collaborated with fellow writer/composer Maury Yeston to make an English version suited for Broadway.
 Eight years later, "Nine" opened to rave reviews in New York City.
-Three decades later, the Fellini classic was revived for a whole new audience, and those who were around in the days of Fellini and his Golden Age of Italian Cinema, could not have been more thrilled to be a part of it.
-I talked talked with Mario Fratti about his collaboration with Yeston, and he offered this insight.
+Three decades later, the Fellini classic was revived for a whole new audience, and those around in the days of Fellini could not have been more thrilled to be a part of it.
+I talked with Fratti about his collaboration with Yeston, and he offered this insight.
 "I wrote a beautiful scene in which Guido explains sex and love to children.
 Maury loved the scene.
 So he comes in the next day and changes the scene into a song!
 That's how musicals work.
 It's a collaboration between the writer and composer, and our collaboration was intense.
 It took seven long, painful years!"